BuildTheEarth/docs/source/guide/discord.rst

 Tests launchers, servers, and support material for bugs and performance issues.
 Tests future updates and helps the developers.

-To become a tester apply here: `Tester Application <links:Tester Application>`_
+To become a tester apply here: `Tester Application`_

-**What we look for:** To become a tester some techical knowledge is important.
+**What we look for:** To become a tester some technical knowledge is important.
 If you have a basic understanding of Java or another programming language or have experience with creating mods we would love to have you on the team as a tester.

 Non-Staff roles
 ~~~~~~~~~~~~~~~